 Clinton continued: “The stakes in global statecraft are infinitely higher and complex than the world of luxury hotels.
 We all know the tools Donald Trump brings to the table: bragging, mocking, composing nasty tweets.
 I’m willing to bet he’s writing a few right now.”

-Indeed, Trump tweeted as she spoke, “Bad performance by Crooked Hillary Clinton!
+And indeed, Trump tweeted as she spoke, “Bad performance by Crooked Hillary Clinton!
 She doesn’t even look presidential!”